Bentley Systems

 Bentley Systems, Incorporated is a US-based software development company that develops, manufactures, licenses, sells and supports computer software and services for the design, construction, and operation of infrastructure globally.
 The company's software serves the building, plant, civil, and geospatial markets in the areas of architecture, engineering, construction (AEC) and operations.
 Their software products are used to design, engineer, build, and operate large constructed assets such as roadways, railways, bridges, buildings, industrial plants, power plants, and utility networks.
-The company re-invests 20% of their revenues in research and development.

-Bentley Systems is headquartered in Exton, Pennsylvania, United States, but has development, sales and other departments in over 50 countries.
-In 2021, the company generated revenue of $1 billion in 186 countries.
+Bentley Systems is headquartered in Exton, Pennsylvania, United States, but reports development, sales and other departments in 45 countries.
+In 2025, the company reported revenue of $1.5 billion in 189 countries.

-Software

-Bentley has three principal software product lines: MicroStation, ProjectWise, and AssetWise.
-Since 2014, some products have been based on the Microsoft Azure cloud computing platform.
-In 2024, it continues to sell software lines such as MicroStation and ProjectWise, as well as several dozen others such as SYNCHRO and OpenRoads Designer.

 History

 Keith A. Bentley and Barry J. Bentley founded Bentley Systems in 1984.
+In an interview with trade publication Geo Week News, Keith Bentley recounted how he had previously developed CAD software while working as a programmer at DuPont.
+After retaining rights to this software, he joined his brother Barry's chemistry software startup, and they later pivoted to the CAD software market.
+Their brothers Greg, Scott, and Ray later joined the company, which relocated to Pennsylvania.

 They introduced the commercial version of PseudoStation in 1985, which allowed users of Intergraph's VAX systems to use low-cost graphics terminals to view and modify the designs on their Intergraph IGDS (Interactive Graphics Design System) installations.
-Their first product was shown to potential users who were polled as to what they would be willing to pay for it.
-They averaged the answers, arriving at a price of $7,943.
 An MS-DOS version of MicroStation was introduced in 1986.

 In April 2002, Bentley filed for an initial public offering, but it was withdrawn before taking effect.
 In November 2016, German-based Siemens announced it would pay about $76 million for a minority stake in Bentley, as well as invest in developing joint software with it.

-In September 2020, Bentley Systems sets terms of its IPO valuing the company at about $4.96 billion.
+In September 2020, Bentley Systems set terms of its IPO valuing the company at about $4.96 billion.
 The company would offer 10.75 million shares priced between $17 and $19 per share.

-In October 2024, Bentley Systems began using Google 2D and 3D geospatial content in some of its software.
-Nicholas Cumins was Bentley chief officer.
+In 2023, the company reported that its annual 2022 revenue exceeded $1 billion.

+Also in 2023, Keith Bentley retired from his Chief Technology role, and Greg Bentley retired in March 2024.
+In July 2024, Chief Operating Officer Nicholas Cumins became the first non-family member to lead the company as CEO.

+Products

+Bentley Systems sells software for infrastructure modeling, simulation, construction, operations, and analytics.
+The company's Seequent subsidiary sells geological and geophysical modeling and analysis software.
+Principle offerings include:

+Engineering and simulation applications

+MicroStation is computer-aided design (CAD) software used in infrastructure projects.
+It provides tools for drafting, modeling, and visualization.
+The platform includes features for referencing external files, conducting design reviews, and integrating geospatial data.
+The company also provides Open applications for modelling and simulation based on MicroStation technology, designed to support workflows across infrastructure sectors.
+Modeling applications include: